 Resourceelement directly after the lines above (inside the

 Contextelement, directly after the opening

-maxIdlevalues.
-These define the number of database connections that will be allowed at one time, and the number that will be kept open even when there is no database activity.
+maxIdledefine the number of database connections that will be allowed at one time, and the number that will be kept open when there is no database activity.
 These can be adjusted based on your requirements.
 See the Apache Tomcat 8 Datasource documentation for more information.

 Step 4.
 Configure the Confluence web application